 - Its full-bodied and rich aroma is not overly strong.

-- Might be too strong if you prefer a milder blend.
+- It might be too strong if you prefer a milder blend.

 - The cost can be higher than other beans.